-All currently outstanding shares of redeemable convertible preferred stock will automatically convert into shares of our Class B common stock and warrants to purchase shares of redeemable convertible preferred stock will expire upon the closing of a qualifying IPO (see Note 8).
-The unaudited pro forma stockholder's equity shows the effect of the automatic conversion of the redeemable convertible preferred stock into common stock and the expiration of the redeemable convertible preferred stock warrants as of January 31, 2017.
+All currently outstanding shares of redeemable convertible preferred stock will automatically convert into shares of our Class B common stock and warrants to purchase shares of redeemable convertible preferred stock will expire upon the closing of a qualifying initial public offering, or IPO (see Note 8).
+The unaudited pro forma stockholder's equity shows the effect of the automatic conversion of the redeemable convertible preferred stock into common stock and the expiration of the redeemable convertible preferred stock warrants as of April 30, 2017.